ogoldberg/ai-first-web-client/docs/VECTOR_EMBEDDING_STORAGE_PLAN.md

 ## Executive Summary

-This document describes how to add vector embedding storage to the LLM Browser MCP Server using LanceDB as a complementary database to our existing SQLite storage.
+This document describes how to add vector embedding storage to Unbrowser using LanceDB as a complementary database to our existing SQLite storage.
 This enables semantic similarity search for patterns, skills, and content, dramatically improving the system's ability to find relevant learned knowledge.

 ## Problem Statement